Weave Code

 creativeorange/gravatar

-Laravel package for generating Gravatar URLs and image tags from email addresses.
-Configure size, default image, rating, and secure URLs, with helpers/facade for easy use in views and user profiles.
+Laravel package for generating Gravatar URLs and image tags from an email or hash.
+Supports size, default image, rating, secure (HTTPS) URLs, and cache-busting options.
+Handy for quickly adding user avatars to your app.

 View on GitHub